As a neighborhood, no other barrio has changed more than Chacarita has in the short time since I began this blog back in 2017.

 The country’s most famous dead arranged in a circle, to be mourned in mass.

-But, if you’re looking to see the graves of Pugliese, Troilo, and Quinquela, they’re conveniently located!
+But, if you’re looking to see the graves of Pugliese, Troilo, and Quinquela, they’re all conveniently located together!

 Carlos Gardel